danMoksh/visionEdge/README.md

 A VTOL drone conducts aerial scans and streams live video to the server.
 The server uses a trained AI model to detect debris in real-time.
 If any FOD is found, it marks its location, retrieves precise GPS coordinates from a telemetry module, logs them, and alerts the ground team.

+Our YOLO model is trained on a hybrid dataset of 50,000+ images, combining public FOD datasets with custom-labeled drone footage across varied conditions.
+Integrated with ByteTrack, it assigns persistent IDs to detected debris, enabling stable, duplicate-free tracking even during motion or occlusion.

 An automatic pick-and-place rover for FOD removal is currently a work in progress.

 ---